973.228.9898

 • Victoza (liraglutide)

-Several studies have now linked semaglutide to a condition that blocks blood flow to the nerves of the eye, causing vision loss known as non-arteritic anterior ischemic optic neuropathy (NAION).
+Several studies have now linked Semaglutide (the active ingredient in Ozempic, Wegovy, and Rybelsus) to a condition that blocks blood flow to the nerves of the eye, causing vision loss known as non-arteritic anterior ischemic optic neuropathy or (NAION)..

 Harvard doctors began investigating Ozempic, which is officially approved for diabetes treatment, in 2023, after three patients taking the drug were diagnosed with the condition in one week.
-In the Harvard study, which was published in the JAMA Ophthalmology, the researchers looked at data from over 16,000 patients who were using semaglutide, the active ingredient in Ozempic and Wegovy.
+In the Harvard study, published in JAMA Ophthalmology, the researchers analyzed data from over 16,000 patients using Semaglutide, the active ingredient in Ozempic, Rybelsus, and Wegovy.
 Over three years, 8.9 percent of people with diabetes who were taking the drug developed NAION, compared with 1.8 percent of people who were taking other drugs.

-If you have been diagnosed with NAION after taking Ozempic, Wegovy of other GLP-1s, contact us today for a free consultation.
+If you have been diagnosed with NAION or developed vision loss or blindness after taking these weight loss medications, contact us today for a free consultation.

 GLP-1 Intestine and Stomach Paralysis Complications